-I/O-bound computations typically do not see a performance benefit from multithreading.
-Suppose an application needs to create a file consisting of 100 pieces of structured data.
-(As an example, consider a database application initializing a new table.)
+Many I/O-bound computations will not see a performance benefit from multithreading.
+Suppose an application needs to create a file consisting of 100 pieces of structured data, and we cannot predict the length of any piece.
+(As an example, consider a billing system that creates PDFs for bills and writes them to a single file to be printed later.)
 If we create 100 threads to perform this task, each thread may make a write request concurrently, but the writes themselves will still take place sequentially, since a file resides on a single physical disk, and a single disk cannot perform multiple writes at the same time.
 (In chapter 10, we will discuss RAID, a technique that allows the OS to parallelize disk operations.)

-- B register values Not shared.
-Since each thread is potentially executing a different statement in the program, each thread must have its own private set of registers. - Heap memory Shared.
+- B Register values Not shared.
+Since each thread is potentially executing a different statement in the program, each thread must have its own private set of registers. - Open files Shared.